 Epiro

-Away from the old town, just off the Port Lympia, you’ll find a gem of an Italian restaurant.
+Away from the old town, just off Port Lympia, you’ll find a gem of an Italian restaurant.
 Given the city’s proximity (and the fact that it was once Italian), you won’t be surprised to find some great cuisine from Italy here.

 As with all really good Italian restaurants there’s a focus on quality, local and seasonal produce.
 Combined with some killer fresh pasta made daily and some modern technique, they serve some really well made, tasty food.